xjtuecho/EDSPack/UserManual_EN.md

 Tear down the battery cover, put the oscilloscope to a soft surface (bed, sofa, etc),
 then install EDSPack.
-Insert a 10x10cm thick paper to the top of EDSPack to make sure it doesn'shake.
+Insert a 10x10cm thick paper to the top of EDSPack to make sure it doesn't shake.
 Refer to the photo below:

 ![After install EDSPack](image/03-装入EDSPack以后的电池仓.png "After install EDSPack")